11-tools/lojban-english-apple-dictionary/README.markdown

 The information in the dictionary and the word lists are in the public domain.

+The dictionary's etymologies and word origins are thanks to [Mr./Ms. Mublin](https://www.dealloc.org/~mublin/), and were placed in the public domain.

 "Lojban" is a trademark of the Logical Language Group.